Monday, July 25, 2011

 25.07.11.
 CBD snow cordon view from Barbadoes St / Worcester St crossing, post June 13 quake

-Snowy Barbadoes St / Armagh St: I snapped snowmen in a snowy demolition site.
-As it was school holidays, people made snowmen.
+Barbadoes St / Armagh St: I snapped snowmen in a demolition-site.
+School holidays time.

 25.07.11.
 Snowy, quake demolition site & snowy, steel mesh fence cordoned, quake damaged bldg, Barbadoes St / Armagh St, post June 13 quake